-PHNs may only spend the grant on eligible expenditure incurred on grant activities within the parameters at section 3.2 of these guidelines, guidance provided for each schedule and activity, and as agreed through Activity Work Plans and associated budgets; submitted to us by PHNs.
+PHNs may only spend the grant on eligible expenditure incurred on grant activities within the scope of the parameters at 3.2, guidance provided for each schedule and activity, and as agreed through Activity Work Plans and associated budgets; submitted to us by PHNs.
 Activity Work Plans are to be made available on each PHNs' website.